 - People with fine or thin hair that snaps easily

-- Those with color-treated, bleached, or permed hair
+- Those with color-treated, bleached, or henna-and-chemical mixed hair

-- People with a diet low in protein (yes, internal nutrition affects external hair health)
+- People with low dietary protein intake, since internal nutrition affects external hair health

 Deep Nourishing Shampoo: More Than Just Cleaning

-Standard shampoos are designed to clean.
-Full stop.
-A deep nourishing shampoo goes a step further — it delivers active ingredients that feed both the hair strand and the scalp during the wash itself.
+Standard shampoos exist to clean, full stop.
+A deep nourishing shampoo goes further — it delivers active ingredients that feed the hair strand and scalp during the wash itself.

 Shampoo for Weak and Brittle Hair: Getting the Formula Right

-If you’re specifically dealing with weak and brittle hair, you need a formula that addresses both dryness and protein deficiency — because usually both are happening at once.
+If you’re dealing with weak, brittle strands, look for a formula addressing both dryness and protein deficiency — because in Pakistan’s climate, both are usually happening at once.
+Check the label for:

-- Hydrolyzed milk protein or hydrolyzed wheat protein — for structural repair
+- Hydrolyzed milk protein or hydrolyzed wheat protein — structural repair

-- Panthenol (Vitamin B5) — penetrates the hair shaft and improves elasticity
+- Panthenol (Vitamin B5) — penetrates the shaft, improves elasticity

 - Glycerin — draws moisture into dry, porous strands